keerthik26/amazon-polly-notes/README.md

 In this task, you test the web application by loading your Amazon S3 Hosted URL.

-You can obtain your Amazon S3 Hosted URL by going into the Amazon S3 Console.
+🟧You can obtain your Amazon S3 Hosted URL by going into the Amazon S3 Console.
 Select your web hosting bucket.
 Choose the **Properties** tab, and then choose, **Static website hosting**.

 417. In a browser, enter your Static website hosting URL.
 418. You should be presented with a login page.